-The Pacific Crest Trail Water Reports are divided into three sections:
+The Pacific Crest Trail Water Reports in HTML Format:

 Send updates to firstname.lastname@example.org or phone/text (619) 734-7289 or (619) 734-PCTW [voice mail/text only, no one will answer].
 These water reports are compiled from hiker updates, posts to the PCT-L, on-line trail journals, and other on-the-ground reports.